spikedoanz/spikedoanz.github.io/content/how-i-meditate-1.md

 these articles primarily meant for people who would like to get into meditation, but can't find a practical guide that doesn't involve reincarnation or some other spiritual stuff[^1].

+this first essay will focus on the "mind body connection": what it is, how to get it, how to use it, and how to use it as a springboard for meditation.

 ---